-With the right kind of construction skills and compliance knowledge, you can DIY a backyard pod and save money.
+With some basic construction skills and attention to compliance, you can save on your Backyard Pod with DIY.
 This was an appealing prospect for a family living in a suburb of Canberra.
-They needed a studio space to suit the various needs of a couple and three children.
-How did they accomplish their plans for a cost-saving DIY structure?
-We take a look at their build-it-yourself pod project to reveal the answers and offer some helpful information.
+They needed versatile studio space to suit the various needs of a couple and three children.
+How did they achieve their plans?
+We take a look at their build-it-yourself pod project to reveal some helpful information.

 Roberta and her family wanted a tranquil area away from the house that could be used as a studio, study, or craft room.
 “Basically we wanted a peaceful, flexible space”, said Roberta, “Somewhere to work, study, play, and be creative.
 We needed a structure that was more than a shed but not as elaborate as a granny flat.”
 Roberta teaches visual art, design & technology – textiles in secondary schools.
 She’s also a jewellery designer and needed a place to create her beautiful unique pieces for online sales.
 Her husband and children had their own requirements for a flexible space so a studio was the ideal solution.
 Fortunately, Roberta’s husband had enough building skills to enable them to tackle the project themselves.

 Roberta and her husband decided a 3m x 7m shed type construction would be suitable.
 They had an unused area in their backyard that provided an ideal location.
 While researching various types of structures they came across Backyard Pods.
 “We liked that everything was pre-cut and delivered similar to purchasing a flat-pack”, Roberta recounted.
 “There was no wastage which can sometimes occur when you purchase your own materials.
 Overall, Backyard Pods offered an efficient, cost-saving construction method for our studio.”